microsoft/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 6. Execute all the cells in the **Real-time-scoring** notebook.

+7. After running all of the cells, **stop the session**.

-7. Select the **Batch-scoring-analytical-store** notebook.
+8. Select the **Batch-scoring-analytical-store** notebook.

     ![The notebook is selected.](media/notebook-batch-scoring.png "Batch-scoring-analytical-store")

-8. In the **Batch-scoring-analytical-store** notebook, follow the instructions to complete the remaining steps of this task.
+9. In the **Batch-scoring-analytical-store** notebook, follow the instructions to complete the remaining steps of this task.
 Execute all the cells in the **Batch-scoring-analytical-store** notebook.

     > In the cell that requires the Azure Machine Learning connection information, enter the same values you copied from the **Prepare batch scoring model** Azure ML notebook.

-9. If you receive an error stating "Session job is rejected because the session of the size specified cannot be allocated, due to core capacity being exceeded", then you need to stop the Spark session of the previous notebook.
+10. If you receive an error stating "Session job is rejected because the session of the size specified cannot be allocated, due to core capacity being exceeded", then you need to stop the Spark session of the previous notebook.

     ![The error is displayed.](media/session-job-rejected.png "Session job rejected")